Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### To developers

 Plug-ins developers declare a _Micro-Use-License_ for each plug-in they add to the Framework.
 Wallet or Financial Apps developers declare a _Micro-Use-License_ for their components.
-End users install the Apps (wallets) of their choice and the license paid is the summary of the App's micro-use-license plus all the micro-use-licenses of the plug-ins used by that App.
+End users install the Apps (wallets) of their choice and the license to be paid is the summary of the App's micro-use-license plus all the micro-use-licenses of the plug-ins used by that App.

-The Framework assumes the responsibility to enforce the agreements, charge the end user and distribute the payments to all developers involved.
+The Framework assumes the responsibility to enforce the license agreements, charge the end user and distribute the payments to all developers involved.

 #### To network nodes

-Clients establishes a home node where they register themselves and their network services and identities in order to be found by other clients.
-They will pay a subscription fee to their home node for it's services.
-Finding and calling other clients through other nodes is free as those nodes income is coming from the clients for which they are the home node.
+Network clients establishes a _home node_ where they check themselves and their actors in order to be found by other clients.
+They must pay a subscription fee to their _home node_ for it's services.
+Finding and calling other clients through other nodes is free as those nodes income is covered by network clients for which they are their _home node_.

 <br>
 ### Platforms